The matrix exponential can be defined as a power series and used to solve systems of linear differential equations.

 $\begin{align*} x=\begin{pmatrix} \frac{1}{4} \left[ 1+e^{-2t} + 2e^t \cos t \right] \\ \frac{1}{4} \left[ 1-e^{-2t} - 2e^t \sin t \right] \\ \frac{1}{4} \left[ 1+e^{-2t} - 2e^t \cos t \right] \\ \frac{1}{4} \left[ 1-e^{-2t} + 2e^t \sin t \right] \end{pmatrix} \end{align*}$

-This post is a chapter in the book Justin Math: Linear Algebra.
+This post is part of the book Justin Math: Linear Algebra.
 Suggested citation: Skycak, J. (2019).
 Matrix Exponential and Systems of Linear Differential Equations.
-Justin Math: Linear Algebra. https://justinmath.com/matrix-exponential-and-systems-of-linear-differential-equations/
+In Justin Math: Linear Algebra. https://justinmath.com/matrix-exponential-and-systems-of-linear-differential-equations/